aspose-cells/Aspose.Cells-Products/cells/net/conversion/xls-to-sql/_index.md

 1. Load XLS file with an instance of Workbook
 1. Call the Workbook.Save method
-1. Pass output path with SQL extension & SaveFormat.Auto as parameters
+1. Pass output path with SQL extension as parameters
 1. Check specified path for resultant SQL file

 {{% /blocks/products/pf/agp/feature-section-col %}}